danielricci/Chess/README.md

 ### Build Status
 <img src="https://travis-ci.org/danielricci/chess.svg?branch=master" />

 ### Description
-Chess is a game played against two player, competing to place their opponents king piece into a position where the king can no longer make any more moves.
+Chess is a game played against two player, competing to place their opponents king into a checkmate positions, where no further moves on the board can be made.

 Please contact me for any bug/enhancmeent/feature requests: thedanny09 [at] gmail [dot] com.